NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/cloud.md

 {{< /alert >}}

 {{< alert >}}
-If you want to connect to the same instance of Neurodesktop from another computer, close the browser in the current computer, and simply start over from step 4 on another computer (notice only one computer can access Neurodesktop at a time).
+If you want to connect to the same instance of Neurodesktop from another computer, close the browser in the current computer, and simply start over from step 4 on the other computer (notice only one computer can access Neurodesktop at a time).
 {{< /alert >}}

 ## Deleting neurodesktop: